‘Meet Greg' - Full Chapter 2 Advanced Reader Copy

 Steph examined his face and found he was still being sincere.
 She’d just about had all she could stomach.
 She took her phone out of her pocket and clicked it on to check the time.
 “I had no idea it was already that late!” she exclaimed theatrically.

 Greg followed Steph’s lead and looked at his phone, too.
-“I’ve only been here for forty minutes.”
+“I’ve only been here for thirty minutes.”

 “I know,” Steph smiled sweetly, improvising an excuse to leave their meeting early.
 “I usually only allocate about thirty minutes for a confession, then I have to get going for the day.”